top of page

 My Approach

-I believe in a collaborative and client-centred approach to therapy, and will work with you to identify your goals and create a customised treatment plan that draws skills from various evidence-based structured therapeutic modalities, including cognitive behavioural therapy (CBT), dialectical behaviour therapy (DBT), and acceptance and commitment therapy (ACT).
+The therapies I am trained in include cognitive-behavioural therapy (CBT), dialectical-behaviour therapy (DBT), and acceptance and commitment therapy (ACT).
 I also utilise aspects of mindfulness and motivational interviewing (MI).
 When working with couples, I use the Gottman Method.

 What do all of these acronyms mean?